-In addition to traditional events, the number of contemporary wine festivals combining hedonism, art, and an active holiday has been on the rise.
-These include the popular WineOs festival and the Evening of Wine and Art in Osijek, Wine&Bike Tour in Erdut, as well as the Ideš i piješ (Drink as You Go) event held in Kaptol.
+Alongside traditional wine events, a growing number of modern festivals are blending hedonism, art, and active leisure.
+Standout examples include WineOs and Evenings of Wine and Art in Osijek, the Wine & Bike Tour in Erdut, the Traminac Festival in Ilok, as well as the Ideš i piješ (Sip and Stroll) event in Kaptol.

 You will learn that wine in Slavonia brings so much more than pleasure - from the wine roads of Bilogora Mountain near the town of Virovitica, of Papuk near the town of Orahovica, and on the Stupnička brda hills, to the vineyards on the slopes of Kutjevo, Požega, Pleternica, and Pakrac, Erdut, Baranja, Đakovo and Feričanci, and all the way to the vine-covered hills of Syrmia.
 Wine is a lifestyle here!
+11

-Welschriesling, Traminer wine, Sylvaner, Blue Frankish wine...
+Traminer wine, Sylvaner,

-You can never go wrong

-with a Welschriesling!
+You can never go wrong with a Welschriesling!
 Also known as Riesling, this grape variety is considered to be Central European, although some wine experts, such as Jancis Robinson and Steven Spurrier, claim Croatia is its country of origin.
 Slavonian winemakers are sure to agree, as they have always >> considered it native to Croatia.
 It even gave its name to the main square in Kutjevo, a small town widely known for high-quality wines.
 Many believe this variety gives the best results right here.